Jac-Zac/First_AI_project/README.md

 ## Code Example
 This code will allow you to use a pre-trained model or training a agent by yourself in a reinforcement learning environment by self play.
 The aim of this project is for now to achieve human level skill in Tic_Tac_Toe
+Btw I now using a DQN for this is overkill, but I want to learn more and this is the only reason for why I'm doing it

 ## Motivation
 I'm mostly doing this project as a learning experiences but I also want to shear it with the word